Shubhamraj1909/Personal-Fitness-Tracker/README.md

 Prerequisites
 Before running the system, ensure the following are installed:

-Python (Version 3.x)
+.Python (Version 3.x)
-Required Libraries:
+.Required Libraries:

-numpy
-pandas
+.numpy

+.pandas

-matplotlib (for progress visualization) tensorflow or PyTorch (for advanced analytics, if needed) sqlite3 or any other database module (for storing fitness data)
+.matplotlib (for progress visualization)

+.tensorflow or PyTorch (for advanced analytics, if needed)

+.sqlite3 or any other database module (for storing fitness data)

 Installation